Political Science

 Minor in Political Science - 18 Credit Hours

 The Political Science Minor provides a dynamic course of study that can enhance student preparation for employment in fields of law and law enforcement, business, sociology, and public service.
 This minor explores the relationship between politics in theory and politics in action.
 Students have the opportunity (not required) to practice what is learned through participation in a variety of campus activities, committees, and organizations.
-This minor is offered as a cooperative learning experience from the Division of Behavioral Science and Human Services and the History Department.
+This minor is offered as a cooperative learning experience from both the Division of Behavioral Science and Human Services and the Department of History.

 Required Courses – 6 hours